 Ph.D., Claremont Graduate School

 Dr. Clay Drees earned his doctorate from the Claremont Graduate School in California in 1991 after having taught high school for seven years, including a two-year stint with the Peace Corps in Sierra Leone, West Africa.
 He is Professor of History at Virginia Wesleyan, where he teaches courses in medieval and early modern European, African and Islamic history.
-A two-time recipient of the Samuel Nelson Gray distinguished teaching award in 1998 and 2015, Drees also served six years as social science division chair between 2005-11.
-In January 2016 he took office as the national vice-president of Phi Alpha Theta, the U.S. honor society in history, and in January 2018 he will begin a two-year term as that honor society's national president.
-Dr. Drees' third book, Bishop Richard Fox of Winchester: Architect of the Tudor Age, was published by McFarland Press in autumn 2014.
+A two-time recipient of the Samuel Nelson Gray distinguished teaching award in 1998 and 2015, Drees has also served VWU as director of the general studies program (1999-2005) and as chair of the social science division (2005-11).
+His published books inlcude Authority and Dissent in the English Church (Edwin Mellen, 1997), The Late Medieval Age of Crisis and Renewal (Greenwood, 2001) and Bishop Richard Fox of Winchester: Architect of the Tudor Age (McFarland, 2014).
+In January 2018 Dr. Drees began a two-year term as national president of the Phi Alpha Theta honor society in history.